 In the normal way, the suitability report must specify the client’s demands and needs, explain why you have concluded that the recommendation is suitable and explain any possible disadvantages for the client (COBS 9.4.7).
 For pension transfers, conversions or opt-outs there may be additional requirements, such as:

-- comparing the benefits to be paid under the DB scheme with the benefits afforded by the personal/stakeholder scheme
+- comparing the benefits to be paid under the DB scheme with the benefits of the personal/stakeholder scheme

 - ensuring that the comparison includes enough information for the client to be able to make an informed decision, for example, explaining the risk transfer from the scheme provider to the client and the extent of the potential loss of benefits, and